jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

     ---   ---   ---   ---
      ON    ON    ON   OFF

-And at long last, I could finally see what Fantasy Land was *supposed* to look like.
+At long last, I could finally see what Fantasy Land was *supposed* to look like.

 ![Fantasy Land Good EGA Switches](/blog/images/fland-good-ega-switches.png)